brownphotographic/BrightTable/README.md

 - ART for raw editing.
 As a fork of RawTherapee this has the quality and look and feel I wanted with great film like rendering, and a simple UX.
 - Immich.
 A self hosted DAM with API and great phone app for auto upload and viewing.
 Super snappy.
 It just never played well with my dedicated camera RAW editing workflow.

-So really what I was yearning for was a tool to tie the raw editing and  server based DAM together, with a first class user experience like Shotwell has.

-Let's call this need a 'digital light table'.

-_How it works:_

-- The library: Uses Immich and the Immich API as a self hosted asset manager backend.
-It will not work without Immich!
-- Processing: Uses open source RAW editors for photo processing e.g. ART, RawTherapee.
-- The light table (this app): A front end app that uses the above, and creates a (I think) great user experience for editing your photos.

 **Warning!**
 - This tool was created by me, for me.
 I am giving it to the community to allow others who are interested to use it, and accept the risks involved.

 - Use at your own risk!
 You are responsible for using this tool.
 Read the code and understand what it does before using it.
 Test it on a sandbox first.